WSI Study Page

 Practice Teaching Assignments

-To pass the WSI course, each candidate must complete 4 practice teaching assignments and assist in the evaluation of other class members.
+WSI candidates must present 4 practice teaching assignments and assist in the evaluation of other class members.
+These are two important completion requirements for the course.

 All practice teaching assignments can be found in course textbooks: